 A successful quality check

 After visiting the organic chicken farm, the organic turkey farm and the processing plant, Arthur is able to complete the inspection to his fullest satisfaction.
 The chickens and turkeys appear to be healthy, they have plenty of space to move, and the animals are taken to the processing plant as stress-free as possible.
-All activities are carried out in accordance with the biological guidelines.
+All activities are carried out in accordance with the organic guidelines.
 A successful visit!